mannnnnn/Protagonist-GDD/Dialogue.md

     }
 }
 ```
-These are defined in the DialogueEvents class, in the Handle(string event, Dictionary<string, dynamic> args) method.
+These are defined in the DialogEvents class, in the Handle(string evt, Dictionary<string, object> args) method.